 The third edition creates a system for general swarms.
-The swarm remains at full strength until it's hit points is reduced to zero, where it is either destroyed or scattered (depending on damage type.)
+The swarm remains at full strength until its hit points is reduced to zero, at which point it is either destroyed or scattered (depending on damage type.)

 The Sleepless: In 3e, elves do not need to sleep, instead opting for a four hours-minimum period of meditation (dubbed "trance").

 Silicon-Based Life: Dark Sun Crystal spiders, Planescape creatures native or related to the Elemental Plane of Earth and Quasielemental Plane of Mineral, the Shardmind from 4th Edition and the Sandling and Storoper in the 1st Edition Monster Manual II.

 Early editions had a variety of giant spiders, all of whom appeared in packs.
 The maximum number varied by type, including Huge spiders (up to 12) and Large (up to 20).

 Literal swarms of spiders (as well as other insects and small animals) are often encountered — they occupy a ten foot square area, and do damage by being in the same square as their prey.
 Often they are not easily damaged by conventional means, making them the bane of many a low-level party.

 Spike Shooter: Plenty of monsters can fire spikes, quills, spines and needles at their opponents/victims.